bespinian/serverless-workshop/README.md

 #### Install Terraform

-For the optional Terraform steps you need to install Terraform on your machine.
+For the optional Terraform steps, you need to install Terraform on your machine.
 Follow the [Terraform installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) and choose the installation method best suited for your operating system.

 #### Authentication